haondt/talaria/README.md

 ## 🔗 GitLab Webhooks

-Talaria can receive webhook notifications from GitLab to update pipeline status for commits.
+talaria can receive webhook notifications from GitLab to update pipeline status for commits.
 This allows the web interface to show whether commits have passed or failed their CI/CD pipelines.

 ### Webhook Configuration